 CHP thermal = Useful annual thermal energy output from the CHP system, defined as the annual thermal energy output of the CHP system that is actually recovered and utilized in the facility/process.

-ECHP = Useful annual electricity output produced by the CHP system, defined as the annual electric energy output of the CHP system that is actually utilized to replace purchased electricity requires to meet the requirements of the facility/process.
+ECHP = Useful annual electricity output produced by the CHP system, defined as the annual electric energy output of the CHP system that is actually utilized to replace purchased electricity required to meet the requirements of the facility/process.
+The measurement of this term will be based on the “date of commercial operation” (DCO) method.
+In particular, the customer and Program Administrator decide on the DCO, preferably after the system has been tested and commissioned and the early bugs worked out with some steady state operation – perhaps several hundred hours until the first service shut-down is finished.
+The DCO starts the test clock for the program.
+ALL data from the DCO until the verification visit is used for the incentive calculation – minimum 2 weeks.
+Furthermore, ALL data from the DCO until the EM&V date is used for the evaluated savings – minimum 2 months.
+No exceptions, no data tossed.
+Downtime for any type of service or failure must be assumed to represent future operation.
+If distinct daytypes are observed (say weekend operation different from weekday) data are extrapolated to yearly based on the number of annual days of each daytype.
+For example if Sundays operate at 75% capacity but the other days consistently show 97% capacity on average, savings is Capacity x [(52*6*0.97)+(52*1*0.75)].

-FtotalCHP = Total annual fuel consumed by the CHP system
+FtotalCHP = Total annual fuel consumed by the CHP system.
+Fuel consumption will be based on metered data concurrent with the timeframe used for determining ECHP.

 For further definition of the terms, please see “Calculation of Energy Savings” Section below.

-Waste Heat-to-Power or Bottoming Cycle CHP is defined as an integrated system that is located at or near the building or facility (on-site, on the customer side of the meter) that does one of the following:
+Waste Heat-to-Power or Bottoming Cycle CHP is defined as an integrated system that is located at or near the building or facility (onsite, on the customer side of the meter) that does one of the following:

 Utilizes exhaust heat from an industrial/commercial process to generate electricity (except for exhaust heat from a facility whose primary purpose is the generation of electricity for use on the grid); or